Nothing would mean anything if I didn’t have a life of use to others, says Angelina Jolie.

 We become ourselves through others who we interact with, who we share experiences, feelings and emotions.
 It means the self is always touched by the otherness, it's about finding or identifying the self in the other-self, according to Susan Sontag, who we recognize their features, mood, feelings, culture, believes and acting in ourselves.
 We can literally say that plurality is the law of the earth, without the other we are left with our thoughts and living solely in reflection creates insatiable desires, the endless pursuit to fill the emptiness (a biological unbalance) and feed a starved self-image, says Hannah Arendt.
 An urge to act because only through acting we can feel real and fulfilled.
 Experiences nurture our senses and through it is born the Self, says Fréderic Lordon who describes it as the economics of joy.

 Empathy is the ability to put ourselves in others shoes so we become kind and honest to others as if we were doing it for ourselves, because we are feeling how it is to be in the other's position.
 This causes the brain to produce serotonin, that makes us have a well-being feeling.
 The same when someone is kind and honest to us, we have the empathy to put ourselves in their shoes and we understand they putting themselves in our shoes, allowing them to feel good in such expression towards us.
 For our brain it means we are socially understood and accepted.
 It is the cause of a socio-biological harmony because from others acceptance and understanding comes self-reassurance and self-acceptance.
-But we can also call it as love that you can have towards friends, neighbors and even strangers.
+But we can also call it as love (Agape love to be more precise, the highest form of Christian love) that you can have towards friends, neighbors and even strangers.
 But if people feel alienated from each other in society it causes an opposite feeling and reaction called cynicism.

 Empathy, social confidence and play are strong related, Play is embedded not only in humans but in all kind of animals; Fish, lizards, spiders, birds, they all play.
 It was found that play is part of evolution and as important as sleeping and eating according to scientist Stuart Brown.
 Animals that grow up playing have more social confidence and social intelligence, more empathy even towards other species, becoming less aggressive by showing less sign of violence and more relaxed.
 Some animals, such as rats, become depressed if hindered of playing.
 On the other hand, when growing up without playing animals and humans develop social anxiety.